apocalypticartcollective/eft/_drafts/2025-03-07-Isolation-Six.md

 ---
 layout: post
-title: 14 Isolation - Six
+title: 'Episode 15: Isolation Six'
-category: Isolation
 ---

 ## Truth Lies at the Bottom of a Well